Skip to main content

 Overview

 The HydroBlu Sidekick is a pocket-sized insurance policy for clean drinking water.
-At $12.95, it is the cheapest 2-stage straw filter we have tested — combining a 0.1-micron hollow fiber membrane with an activated carbon stage in a package smaller than a marker pen.
+At its budget-friendly price, it is the cheapest 2-stage straw filter we have tested — combining a 0.1-micron hollow fiber membrane with an activated carbon stage in a package smaller than a marker pen.
 The carbon stage is what separates the Sidekick from ultra-budget single-membrane straws: it adsorbs chlorine and organic compounds that cause off-tastes, producing water that does not just test clean but actually tastes clean.
 For an emergency kit straw that costs less than a fast-food combo meal, that is a meaningful upgrade.

 The 2-stage architecture follows a simple but effective design.
 Source water first passes through the hollow fiber membrane, which physically blocks all bacteria and protozoa with its 0.1-micron pores.
 The water then flows through the activated carbon bed, which removes chlorine, improves taste, and provides limited chemical reduction.
 This is the same fundamental approach used in premium filters costing 3-5x more — the Sidekick simply packages it into a smaller, lighter, and cheaper form factor with correspondingly shorter filter life.